AMReX-Astro/Castro/Docs/source/gravity.rst

    (must be :math:`\geq 0`; default: 0.0)

 -  ``castro.point_mass_fix_solution`` : whether to keep density in
-   zones adjecent to the point mass constant by adding their mass change to the point mass object.
+   zones adjacent to the point mass constant by adding their mass change to the point mass object.

 -  ``castro.gw_dist`` : distance (in kpc) used for calculation of